maxhoffmann/yaml-markdown-to-html/README.md

 };
 ```

-By default the command tries to load `render.js` and `post-render.js` from the current directory if not specified.
+By default the command tries to load `render.js` and `post-render.js` from the current working directory if not specified.

 LICENSE
 -------